apomorphic/apomorphic.github.io/content/posts/drafts/ageing-part2.md

 > This, then, is the threefold puzzle of ageing.
 Why should a process that appears to be so deleterious to the individuals experiencing it have evolved to be so widespread in nature?
 Given this ubiquity, which implies there is some compelling evolutionary reason for ageing to exist, why do different animals vary so much in their lifespans?
 And how, when ageing has either evolved or been retained in so many different lineages, have some animals evolved to escape it?

-I divided existing theories of the evolution of ageing into two groups, adaptive and nonadaptive, and discussed why one commonly believed nonadaptive theory -- namely, simple wear and tear -- could not adequately answer these questions.
+I divided existing theories of the evolution of ageing into two groups, adaptive and nonadaptive, and discussed why one commonly believed nonadaptive theory – namely, simple wear and tear – could not adequately answer these questions.

 In this post I'll discuss other, more sophisticated non-adaptive theories.
 These theories are characterised by their assertion that ageing provides no fitness benefit to organisms, but rather evolves *despite* being deleterious to reproductive success.
 Despite the apparent paradoxicality of this notion, I would estimate that non-adaptive theories are the most widely-believed group of explanations among scholars studying the evolution of ageing; it is also the group of explanations I personally put the most credence in at the time of writing.

 How can this be?
-How can something non-adaptive -- even deleterious -- have evolved so reliably across the animal kingdom?
+How can something non-adaptive – even deleterious – have evolved so reliably across the animal kingdom?
 To answer this question, we need to understand a few important concepts from evolutionary biology, including relaxed purifying selection, pleiotropy, and genetic drift.

-First, though, we need to clarify some important
+First, though, we need to clarify some important terminology.

 ## Mortality, survivorship, and fecundity